 Sam Sand Dunes, Thar Desert-

 Sam is the main village of Thar desert.
 I reached sam by bus and after reaching Sam, I need to book a desert safari for exploring the desert.
 I was solo and it was so expensive for me to book the desert safari.
-So I started searching another solo traveler to book together (Contribution based).
-After half an hour, I found a boy who is also a solo traveler.
+So I started searching for another solo traveller to book together (Contribution based).
+After half an hour, I found a boy who is also a solo traveller.
 He is also a photographer (Portrait and street photographer), so we both found it relevant to book it together.
 This is how my journey started of Thar desert.
 We visited many local villages and explore the culture, how people surviving without water or very less water.
 I also learned portrait photography from him.

-After this, we visited the Thar desert and did camel ride there.
+After this, we visited the Thar desert and did a camel ride there.
 I also did Parasailing there.
-This was interesting activities in my budget price.
+This was an interesting activities in my budget price.
 It cost Indian Rs 600 for Parasailing and Rs 100 for Camel ride.
 We enjoyed our day there before sunset.
 After sunset, it’s time to move back to Jaisalmer.

 But Unfortunately, there was not any bus there to Jaisalmer from Sam village.
 So we start hitchhiking.
 We didn’t get any lift till 1 hour.
 After 1 Hour we got the lift from a school van who visited sam for a picnic trip and we reached back to Jaisalmer.